odhran-kainos/blog/post/35 - Compact, Streaming Pretty-Printing of Hierarchical Data.md

 - When a child's output is very large, we can make that determination after buffering at most one line of chunks, so that is cheap as well.

+Unlike other algorithms which run a graph-search or constraint-minimization to try and find a good layout, this implementation of `prettyprint` generates the layout in a single depth-first traversal of the input data.
 This gives the pretty-printer very predictable runtime characteristics, and allows it to be used in a streaming fashion on very large data structures without accumulating a corresponding very-large-string in memory.

 The described `prettyprint` algorithm is currently being used in my Scala [PPrint](http://www.lihaoyi.com/PPrint/) library, though extended in a few